MembaDavid/MembaDavid/README.md

 - 👋 Hi, I’m @MembaDavid
-- 👀 I’m interested in data science
+- 👀 I’m interested in full stack web development
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning javascript and react
-- 💞️ I’m looking to collaborate on data science project
+- 💞️ I’m looking to collaborate on open source projects for hands on experience
 - 📫 How to reach me via email davidmemba2@gmail.com

 <!---